baldurht/shipTracker/README.md

 ## BarentsWatch

-To access AIS data, we use the [BarentsWatch APIs](https://developer.barentswatch.no/docs/tutorial).
+To access AIS data, we use the [BarentsWatch AIS APIs](https://developer.barentswatch.no/docs/tutorial).

 ### Create a User